 Angular render JavaScript code in a web browser’s environment to make way for reactive user interface (UI).
 Unlike static web forms where you have to fill in the form and hit submit, reactive UI reflects a user’s input without refreshing the entire page but only the essential components.

 You implement your web app frontend as a group of components.
 A JavaScript code attached to an HTML template contains hooks to execute and employ the results from your JavaScript functions.
-Multifaceted application front-ends can be built from many simple or nested) components.
+Multifaceted application front-ends can be built from many simple or nested components.
+To ensure scalable and maintainable architecture, it's often best to hire Angular developers who can expertly structure and manage these component-based interfaces.

 mean-stacks-angular-js